Non-Surgical LAA Occlusion Device Reduces Risk of Stroke in AFib

 - Ability to tolerate short-term AC (45 days) with Coumadin following implant

 Patients with AFib have a five-fold increased risk of stroke and many therapies are systemic in nature requiring a multi-disciplinary approach to treatment.
-For more information or to refer a patient to University of Maryland Heart and Vascular Center, call 410-328-6056 or download the UMMC MD Referral App.
+For more information or to refer a patient to University of Maryland Heart and Vascular Center, please call 410-328-6056 or download the UMMC MD Referral App.